-- Only an authorized signatory who therefore has the authority and power to financially bind the company can make a request.
+- Only an authorized signatory with the authority and power to financially bind the company can make a request.

 The business paid total employment income in the 2019 calendar year of between CDN$20,000 and CDN$1,500,000.
 Or

 - The company must have an active commercial current account with Laurentian Bank, which is its primary financial institution.

-- No prior request for the Canada Emergency Business Account Program has been submitted by the company or will be submitted to another financial institution.
-Otherwise, the federal government could initiate legal action.
+- No prior request for the Canada Emergency Business Account Program has been submitted by the company or will be submitted through another financial institution.
+Otherwise, the Federal Government could initiate legal action.

-- Per the requirements of the Canada Emergency Business Account program (the “Program”), as set out by the Government of Canada, the funds from this loan shall only be used to pay non-deferrable operating expenses, including, without limitation, payroll, rent, utilities, insurance, property tax and regularly scheduled debt service.
+- In accordance with the requirements of the Canada Emergency Business Account Program (the “Program”), as set out by the Government of Canada, the funds from this loan shall only be used to pay non-deferrable operating expenses, including, without limitation, payroll, rent, utilities, insurance, property tax and regularly scheduled debt service.
 The funds may not be used to cover any payments or expenses, such as existing indebtedness, payments of dividends, distributions and increases in management compensation.

 - The company acknowledges its intention to continue to operate the business or to resume operations.